VittorioGatto/2021_ORTA_Stochastic_single-allocation_hub_location/README.md

  For every solution, _**main.py**_ prints the objective function value, the computational time and the vector _solZ_.  _**plot_results.py**_ will be used to draw the solutions.

- For the heuristics, an additional comparison value is printed which is the difference between the objective function obtained with **gurobi** and the objective function obtained with heuristics, a percentage is also displayed regarding the efficiency of the heuristic.
+ For the heuristics, an additional comparison value is printed which is the difference between the objective function obtained with **gurobi** and the objective function obtained with the heuristic, a percentage is also displayed regarding the efficiency of the heuristic.

 ## instanceSampler.py